Snowflake and Great Beginnings are very popular climbs. On a nice day, get out really early if you want them!

-To reach Seclusion, hike south from the parking lot, past the three falls overlooks, and onto the River Trail.
-After passing the Sandbox and Dihedrals access points (there are signs indicating them), the trail drops down some wooden steps, makes a bridged stream crossing, and then climbs a set of wooden steps.
+Hike to the River Trail, which is the last maintained trail before the river.
+After passing the Sandbox and Dihedrals access points, the trail drops down some wooden steps, makes a bridged stream crossing, and then climbs a set of wooden steps.
 At the top of the climb, the trail splits in three, with the River Trail heading right.
 Follow the River Trail across some wooden planks.
 Shortly after them, you will come to an eroded area that has a nice view of the upstream end of Seclusion (with the Seclusion route).
 It’s about 40 more yards to the top of the crag.

 Relatively easy Class 3/4 descents are possible from either end of the crag.
 An even easier approach is a bit farther downstream at the downstream end of the Romeo’s Ladder crag.

-It should take less than 30 minutes to hike from the parking area to the top of Seclusion.
+It should take about 15 minutes to hike from the parking area to the top of Seclusion.

-Climbers are required to register (free).
+Climbers are asked to register (free).
 There is a registration box at the climbers’ parking area, and there is also one at the visitor center.